blakemcbride/Stack360-Backend/README.md

 General Public License Version 3, inviting developers and businesses to contribute to and benefit from this powerful tool.

-### Full System Documentation

-Through [Amazon](https://amazon.com/dp/B0D1245Q1F), we published the "Stack360
-System Manual".
-This manual documents the architecture of the system, acts as a developer guide, and covers system configuration.

 ### Docker Image

 We also have the full system available as a docker image at